-8) More on Time
+8) More on time

 Below, we will dig deeper into the problem of time as measure, as we have to get a clearer understanding of the difference between physical and mathematical time.

-Things become more focused just before the 'industrial revolution', the ongoing commodification of all things and relations, with the emergence of international trade and the need for standardisation of the chaos of local measures for e.g. weight, temperature, lengths, etc. In order to exchange goods, military information and mutual understanding of 'amounts', standardisation efforts began.
+Things become more focused just before the 'industrial revolution,' the ongoing commodification of all things and relations, with the emergence of international trade and the need for standardisation of the chaos of local measures for e.g., weight, temperature, lengths, etc. In order to exchange goods, military information and mutual understanding of 'amounts,' standardisation efforts began.
 Maurice Crosland even suggests that the very first international scientific conference ever was just on this issue (Crosland 1969).
-56

 Harking back to the purpose of this exercise in expanding the notion of the Ideal into physics, the similarity between time and money as universal measures, suitable for exchanging knowledge and commodities, becomes obvious.
-Both represent something 'deeper' that allows abstraction into a societally-accepted standardized measure.
-They share the following features: a) They are represented in a linear fashion, b) they serve as measures of communication, comparison, and trade, c) they allow for simple arithmetic, we can add and subtract amounts of money and of time, d) we can store them, in the case of money (represented e.g. in coins or banknotes) in the form of a shoe box or a bank account.
+Both represent something 'deeper' that allows abstraction into a societally accepted standardized measure.
+They share the following features: a) They are represented in a linear fashion, b) they serve as measures of communication, comparison, and trade, c) they allow for simple arithmetic, we can add and subtract amounts of money and of time, d) we can store them, in the case of money (represented e.g., in coins or banknotes) in the form of a shoe box or a bank account.
 In this case it is completely unclear if after a long period the stored amount of money still represents the same amount of goods in the market: inflation.
 In the case of time, considered as an abstract measure of change, representations of incidents are stored in memories.
 These memories can be human material memories in the brain, or tattoos on the skin, or artefacts in the form of writings, pictures, or totems.
 Note again that humans are not able to grasp change as such, we need comparison.
 The fading tattoo on an old skin is a proof of change, because we remember the original colours.
-Also here after 'some time' we are not sure if the original representations are still intelligible the way they once were; dementing as a kind of inflation.
-And by becoming generally accepted measures for exchange, money and time lose their underlying material reality: value in the case of money, and change in the case of time.
-Interestingly, the materialisation of change in human memories is less abstract than the materialisation of money in banknotes.
+Also, here after 'some time' we are not sure if the original representations are still intelligible the way they once were; dementing as a kind of inflation.

-55 For a comprehensive historical overview see e.g., the classic: (Whitrow 1990), For a post-Stalinist dialectical approach: (Akhundov1986).
-For deep discussions in physics see e.g.: (Griffin 1986), and (Landsberg 1985).
+56. For a comprehensive historical overview see e.g., the classic, Whitrow 1990.
+For a post-Stalinist dialectical approach see Akhundov [1982] 1986.
+For deep discussions in physics see e.g., Griffin 1986, and Landsberg 1985.

-56 For a study of the standardisation of measures of trade see: (Kula 1986).
-For the role of synchronising railway timetables: (Galison 2004).
-For the cartography of the world and the introduction of a global location for land surveying systems in the French case see: (Alder 2002).
+57. For a study of the standardization of measures of trade see Kula 1986.
+For the role of synchronizing railway timetables see Galison 2004.
+For the cartography of the world and the introduction of a global location for land surveying systems in the French case see Alder 2002.